Gronis/postnummer/README.md

 # postnummer

-Fetch Swedish zipcodes and metadata such as their closest city, county, municipality and geo-coordinates.
+Fetch all Swedish zipcodes and metadata such as their closest city, county, municipality and geo-coordinates.
 The data is fetched from geonames.org which in turns fetch data from the swedish authorities.

 ### Original data sources:
 - scb	Statistics Sweden	http://www.scb.se/